dalai444/asset-liability-management-simulator/README.md

     - Values are then pulled out of this database and stored in a array for other uses

+3. Our simulation is stochastic as it generates random noise using a Normal (Gauss) Distribution and adds it to our flat interest rate.
+This creates different possible scenarios of different interest rates for different   years.

     - <img width="1732" height="1250" alt="image" src="https://github.com/user-attachments/assets/f00bbf42-6949-4f14-b0a7-8b4131530688" />